 Please let us know if your pet is no longer with you.

-Update your address online.
+Update your name and address online.

 Register your pets online.
 All dogs and cats must be microchipped and registered with council by the age of three months.

 If your bin is damaged, let us know so we can repair or replace it.
-Please be advised that the 80L garbage bins shape has changed and as a result is shorter in height.
+Please be advised that the 80L rubbish bins shape has changed and as a result is shorter in height.